 - Go to Ottelenghi on for delicious cakes and fresh salads to take away

 - For cocktails and fine dining my favourite spot is the beautiful Beach Blanket Babylon

 - Recently opened Farmacy on Westbourne Grove for healthy brunchh

 - For a Fun night out and some rum cocktails in the basement, head to The Rum Kitchen

 Of course most people will head straight to Portobello Road where you can explore vintage shops until your heart is content!
 But if you are looking for more sophisticated shopping and boutiques then go to Westbourne Grove.
 This street is home to shops like Joseph, Maje, Sandro and Pierre Cardin.
 You will also discover plenty of restaurants along this street, but be prepared to wait.
 These are the places that the residents of Notting Hill visit and you will likely wait an hour on a weekend.

-We hope that this article has inspired you to visit Notting Hill on your next visit to London.
-If you have any questions about the destination please leave these in the comments below.
+We hope that this article has helped inspire you to Notting Hill on your next trip to London.
+If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.

 Book Your Stay In Notting Hill